 Still, if I accept this isn’t Lara Prime, and ignore her whinging … this is a supremely good game.
 The design is breath-taking, the Solairii are great foes, the locations complex to get around, and the gunfights and escapes are always thrilling.
 Lara navigates the island scooting on ziplines, leaping through trees, up cliff-faces and down mud chutes; some levels, like navigating a rusting gondola line then fighting on a suspended ship hull that’s breaking apart are edge-of-the-seat stuff; sneaking through the shanty-town, the plane crash, the coastline, they’re all incredible set-pieces, and it’s intense for an open-worlder; everything is risky, hard-fought for, a scramble.
-Then you get a sadistic death or a whinging cut-scene and remember you’re not here to have fun.

 If you skip the cut-scenes you become the Lara you want to be – ingenious, capable, sneaky; it’s only let down is the reliance on QTE moments, the most unforgivable being the ending; Lara finally gets some balls and cuts through the final Solarii and Himiko’s undead protectors only for the fight for Sam’s soul to be determined by button-mashing.
 It completely undermines Lara’s personal struggle; when she reaches Sam and the Solarii boss it should be like when John McClane appears in the vault and Holly is shocked at the state of him – that’s a survivor.
 Everything Lara has gone through should come into play; this is the Tomb Raider and you’ve pissed her off.
 Nope, it’s all down to good I am at touch-typing.